cogneurojeon/cogneurojeon.github.io/_people/jungtak_park.md

 ### Bio

-Kyung Hwan received his bachelor's degree in psychology and life science from Chung-Ang University, Seoul, Korea in 2016.
-During undergraduate years he was interested in studying high-level cognition of human brain, especially with healthy adults.
-In the Jeon lab, he is currently focusing on syntactic hierarchy of natural language with brain imaging techniques including fMRI.
+Jungtak graduated from DGIST in 2018 with a bachelor's degree in convergence science.
+He was one of the "super-interns" and now he is ready to become a "super-researcher" focusing on functional connectivity in learning sequences.

 <hr>